Many foreign inputs are overwhelmingly dominated by Made-In-China products.

 - Easy Transportation

 You’ll get shipping advantages and easy access to the manufacturers.
+My trucking costs were reduced exponentially due to nearby ports.

 - Massive Labor Force